pprados/virtual-dataframe/README.md

 To do that, we create some virtual classes, add some methods in others classes, etc.

 It's difficult to use a combinaison of framework, with the same classe name, with similare semantic, etc.
-For example, if you want to use in the same program, Dask, cudf, pandas and modin, you must manage:
+For example, if you want to use in the same program, Dask, cudf, pandas, modin and pyspark, you must manage:

 - `pandas.DataFrame`, `pandas,Series`
 - `modin.pandas.DataFrame`, `modin.pandas.Series`
 - `cudf.DataFrame`, `cudf.Series`
 - `dask.DataFrame`, `dask.Series`
+- `pyspark.pandas.DataFrame`, `pyspark.pandas.Series`

  With `cudf`, the code must call `.to_pandas()`.
 With dask, the code must call `.compute()`, can use `@delayed` or `dask.distributed.Client`. etc.